An Education in Raising Urban Chickens by Ruth Danke

 - Feed, Water, and Treats

-- Store your feed and bedding in easy distance from the coop.
+- Store your feed and bedding at an easy distance from the coop.
 Our coop is behind our house on one corner of our lot, while the feed and wood shavings are in the garage at the opposite corner of the lot.
-I keep a bag of feed in the back porch during winter so I don’t have to trudge through the snow to feed them.
+I keep a bag of feed on the back porch during winter so I don’t have to trudge through the snow to feed them.

 - Easy access to a water system to rinse and refill the waterer.
 Have a sponge or some type of brush to help scrub off any algae or chicken poop in or on the waterer.

 - Chickens love table scraps.
 I like the feeling I get feeding the table scraps to the chickens versus composting or throwing it away.
-Make sure you pick up the rinds or whatever they do not eat on a regular basis.
-A good time to do so is when you move the coop to the next spot of lawn.
+Make sure you pick up the rinds or whatever they do not eat regularly.
+A good time to do so is when you move the coop to the next spot of the lawn.
 Update: Chickens do not like onion.
-They do like egg shells, tomatoes, raspberries, melon, cabbage, lettuce, and squash (cut in half as they don’t eat the skin).
+They do like eggshells, tomatoes, raspberries, melon, cabbage, lettuce, and squash (cut in half as they don’t eat the skin).

 - Train chickens with scratch grains and mealworms.
 As soon as the snow was mostly gone from our lawn, I let the hens out to stretch their legs from being cooped up all winter long.
 Needless to say, they needed some incentive to go back into their coop/run area.
 I would pour a little scratch grains and dried mealworms into a small blue bucket and carry that out to the coop and call to the hens to come back inside while I dump out the treats.
 After a few months of this, I have learned two things: one, the chickens now typically go into the run area when I call them, two, I still give them a treat once a week and they will RUN to the coop/run area when they see me carry the blue bucket.